lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 | *Heavy Ball*     | $200   |
 | *Moon Ball*      | $300   |

 The rock to the right of the boutique that’s sitting in a patch of grass holds a hidden *Potion*.
 Go up and through the fence to get a *Super Repel* hidden in the rock to the right, as well as the *Super Potion* laying there to the left.
-There’s also a hidden *Resist Wing* in the rock behind the *Super Potion*.
+There’s also a hidden *Resist Wing* in the rock behind the Super Potion.

 To the left of the berry filled backyard there’s an alleyway with new Pokémon.